Affiliate links on SoundGuys may earn us a commission. Learn more.

 All the polar patterns perform as expected.
 However, when recording with the stereo polar pattern, remember to adjust your DAW so it records a stereo track rather than a mono track.
 This isn’t an experience exclusive to the Movo UM700, but if you don’t change your settings the stereo polar pattern may not record audio from the left and right sides of the mic.

 Hold up!
 Something’s missing:

 This section is typically where we display a frequency response chart to show you exactly where the audio output shines and where its deficiencies lie.
 Unfortunately, we’ve hit a technical snag in our testing.
 To combat this, we have an SCM-3 mic and we’ll be adding a speaker with standardized output samples to update our testing and data collection.
-It will take a while to reach our office in Canada, but we will update this review (and many others!) once we’re able with improved sound quality measurements and performance plots.
+It will take a while but we will update this review (and many others!) once we’re able with improved sound quality measurements and performance plots.
 These will be made obvious by an announcement explaining the change, and a new chart aesthetic.

 Thank you for bearing with us, and we hope to see you again once we’ve sorted everything out.

 Does the Movo UM700 have any additional features?

 The Movo UM700 comes with a one-year limited warranty.
 When you register the product within 30 days of purchase, Movo extends the warranty another year.
 Movo advertises its customer support and encourages you to contact the company if you have any questions or concerns about your product.